 A designee from the LWI Board of Directors also acts as an affiliate Board member of SALT.
-The current affiliate member is Kristen K. Tiscione, Georgetown
+The current affiliate member is Kim Chanbonpin.

-The PSC is currently working to articulate Best and Better Practices for compliance with ABA Standard 405(d), develop toolkits for members' quick reference and use where time is of the essence, and publish the story of its Citizenship Campaign.
+The PSC, along with Susie Salmon, is currently working to articulate Best and Better Practices for compliance with ABA Standard 405(d), develop toolkits for members' quick reference and use where time is of the essence, and publish the story of its Citizenship Campaign.

 If you are concerned about any status issues with respect to your employment or that of a colleague, please do not hesitate to contact us.
 Your information will be treated with the utmost confidentiality.